Africa Health Collaborative Research Fund 2026

 Amref International University: Either graduated with a PhD in the last three years or a PhD student with evidence of full registration for the course; a master’s degree holder with evidence of at least one publication in peer reviewed journals as a first author or second author.

-Moi University: ECR are those with PhD attained within last 10 years and or without funded research
+Moi University: Those with PhD attained within last 10 years and/or without funded research.

 Addis Ababa University: Proposal must address primary health care and health systems related issues in a multi-disciplinary and innovative approach, must include graduate trainees to participate in the proposed project.